 The Old Catholic Diocese of Washington, DC is a religious organization that provides spiritual guidance, direction, and counseling, in addition to Mass and the Sacraments, to people and families who are seeking affirmation, validation, or are just “questioning”.

 The Diocese serves the people of Washington, DC; Maryland; and northern Virginia and is a Diocese of The Old Catholic Church, Province of the United States (TOCCUSA).
-Currently there is one active parish, Emmaus Faith Community, located in Germantown, MD.
-We also have a mission parish under formation in Laurel, MD, which you can find on Facebook.
+Currently there is an active parish, Emmaus Faith Community, located in Germantown, MD and St Isidore of Seville, located in Laurel, MD.

 The Old Catholic Church, Province of the United States, is a nascent American denomination with deep historical roots.
 Several independent Catholic jurisdictions across the United States, yearning for greater community and to model a different way of being Catholic, came together in a series of discussion.
 In September 2010, these jurisdictions formally became The Old Catholic Church, Province of the United States (TOCCUSA).